Burgestrand/Hallon/README.markdown

 ```

 For more information about audio support in Hallon, see the section "Audio support" below.

-### Contact details

-- __Got questions?__ Ask on the mailing list: <mailto:ruby-hallon@googlegroups.com> (<https://groups.google.com/d/forum/ruby-hallon>)
-- __Found a bug?__ Report an issue: <https://github.com/Burgestrand/Hallon/issues/new>
-- __Have feedback?__ I ❤ feedback!
-Please send it to the mailing list.

-If you for some reason cannot use the mailing list or GitHub issue tracker you may contact me directly.
-My email is found on [my GitHub profile](https://github.com/Burgestrand), and I’m also available as [@burgestrand on twitter](https://twitter.com/Burgestrand).

 Hallon and Spotify objects
 --------------------------